Lung Function Tests

 or 3 seconds (FEV3).
 FEV1 divided by FVC can also be

-how quickly you can exhale.
+how much air you can exhale when you try your hardest.
 It is usually measured at the same time as your

 forced vital capacity (FVC).